fabiokung/clustered-jruby/Readme.markdown

     (although `mvn package` is enough)

-5. Enter the jmaglev demo directory:
+5. Change to the jmaglev demo directory:

         cd jmaglev